obeyeater/ocd/README.md

 `.bashrc` is suitable for *every* system I use, and I put domain-centric or host-centric customizations (for example, hosts I use at work) in a separate file.

-Consider these lines, which I include at the end of my `.bashrc`:
+Consider these lines, a version of which I include at the end of my `.bashrc`:

 ```
 source $HOME/.bashrc_$(hostname -f)